aljimsondev/open-cv/README.md

 ### 🚀 OpenCV is a smart job application assistant that helps you create personalized cover letters in seconds.
 Powered by Gemini AI, it analyzes your resume and job descriptions to highlight your most relevant qualifications.
 [Try it here](https://opencv.aljimsondev.site/)

+> The code is available only in my monorepo which is currently private.
+If you are interisted about this project feel free to send me a DM.

 ## FEATURES

  - ✨ AI-Powered Tailoring – Generates unique cover letters based on your resume and job description.